Spider-Man 2 (2004 video game)

 Spider-Man 2 is a 2004 action-adventure game based on the 2004 film of the same name.
 The game is the sequel to 2002's Spider-Man, itself based on the 2002 film of the same name.
 It was released on June 29, 2004, for the PlayStation 2, GameCube, Xbox, Microsoft Windows, and Game Boy Advance, followed by N-Gage and Nintendo DS versions later the same year.
 A PlayStation Portable version was released almost one year later, on March 23, 2005.
 The Game Boy Advance version, developed by Digital Eclipse, was re-released on a twin pack cartridge and bundled with that system's version of the 2002 Spider-Man game in 2005.
 A tie-in game, titled Spider-Man 2: Activity Center, was also released in June 2004.
 Published by Activision, the console versions were developed by Treyarch, while the others had different developers and are drastically different as a result.

 All game versions closely follow the film's plot, but expand upon it by including scenes and characters that do not appear in the film.
 Set 2 years after the events of Spider-Man, the game finds Peter Parker struggling to manage both his personal life and his duties as Spider-Man.
 When scientist and Peter's mentor, Otto Octavius, becomes the diabolical villain Doctor Octopus after an accident, Spider-Man must stop him from recreating a dangerous fusion power experiment.
-Tobey Maguire, Alfred Molina, Kirsten Dunst and J. K. Simmons (PSP version only) reprise their roles from the film as Spider-Man, Doctor Octopus, Mary Jane Watson, and J. Jonah Jameson, respectively, while Bruce Campbell, who played an usher at the doors of Mary Jane's show, narrates the game.

 The game's console versions were positively received, with critics commending the realistic Manhattan setting and web-swinging mechanics.
 The handheld versions received mixed reviews, while the PC version received negative reviews.
 The game was followed by Spider-Man 3, itself based on the 2007 film of the same name.